nerabits/Surge-Manual/policy/group.md

 ## Fallback Group

-Select an available policy by priority.
+Select an available policy by priority and availability.
 The availability is tested by accessing a URL, just like an auto URL test group.
 The policy defined in the front has a high priority.

 `FallbackGroup = fallback, ProxySOCKS5, ProxySOCKS5TLS`